shreyas368/tech-help-site-v2/README.md

 # 🤝 Community
 - Found an issue?
 Open a [GitHub Issue](https://github.com/shreyas368/tech-help-site-v2/issues).
-- Have a tech problem you’d like solved?
-Add it to the [Google Doc](https://docs.google.com/document/d/1yo3Rbu0pKOOQ7c5iW_ZbEVN4Fq16OfRgOUsxZz80jb8/edit?usp=sharing) or submit via GitHub Issues.
+- Have a tech problem you’d like solved? submit it to the [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSd_N_QPYF5zpOEjFwuX03t11mNfRhuO4C9NjL3jz1ufY4LE1A/viewform?usp=publish-editor) or submit via GitHub Issues.
 - I’ll create new guides based on community requests and link them here.
 - Want to improve a guide?
 Comment directly on iFixit.
 - Have video suggestions?
 Drop them in YouTube comments once tutorials are live.